-B.C. in both the breeding and non-breeding seasons and risks to the species in these habitats are important for long-term population maintenance.
+B.C. in both the breeding and non-breeding seasons and mitigating risks to the species in these habitats is important for long term population maintenance.
 Migratory patterns are poorly known, but evidence of juvenile dispersal from breeding areas, migration of adults birds to and from breeding areas and consistent year-to-year use of regional breeding areas have been reported (Burger 2002; COSEWIC 2012).
-As nest sites are widespread across the landscape, they are difficult to locate.
+Nest sites are widespread across the landscape and are both cryptic, and high up in trees, making them very difficult to locate.
 The level of certainty in characterizing Marbled Murrelet nesting habitat decreases as one moves from the scale of nests, trees and stands to the broader landscape.